Efficient Love

 - The Profane List – explicit, genuine, comprehensive, nuanced and raw mutual sexual compatibility.

-- The DIDO List – the day-in, day-out realities of shared life.
+- The DIDO List – the thousands of day-in, day-out realities of shared life.

 You have your three lists.
 They have their three lists.
 Together, that actually creates Six Lists per couple.